-When preparing sweet potatoes, you might have to cut the sweet potatoes into small pieces.
-This is because chickens do not have teeth that could help them chew their food.
+When preparing sweet potatoes, you might have to cut the sweet potatoes into small pieces, as chickens do not have teeth that can help them chew their food.

-This is especially ideal for sweet potatoes that you do not plan on cooking.
-If you don’t do this, then the chickens might have difficulty eating and digesting.
+This is especially ideal for sweet potatoes you do not plan on cooking.
+The chickens might have difficulty eating and digesting if you don’t do this.
 This might deprive them of the vitamins, minerals, and nutrients that they might get from it.

-If you are serving cooked sweet potatoes to your chickens, you should keep it as is.
-Try not to add anything to it like butter, margarine, milk, and other stuff that you would normally add to your cooking.
+If you serve cooked sweet potatoes to your chickens, you should keep them as is.
+Try not to add anything to it like butter, margarine, milk, and other stuff that you would typically add to your cooking.
 You can just boil those sweet potatoes.
 You can either cut or mash it before serving it to the chickens.

-Given that there are different ways to serve sweet potatoes to chickens, they might prefer one way over the other.
-Just observe which one they like the most and you can stick with it.
+Given that there are different ways to serve sweet potatoes to chickens, they might prefer one way over another.
+Just observe which one they like the most, and you can stick with it.
 When you do, that would probably make the chickens happy!
 Not only are they getting the nutrients they need, they are also getting it their way!

 Can You Add Sweet Potatoes To Your Chicken’s Feed?

-Instead of feeding cooked or raw sweet potatoes straight-up to your chickens, you can also incorporate it in their feed.
+Instead of feeding cooked or raw sweet potatoes straight-up to your chickens, you can also incorporate them into their feed.
 It would give their food more variety and texture.

 If you are considering this, make sure you do not overdo it.
-You might consider how old the chickens you are feeding.
+You should consider the age of the chickens you are feeding.
 You have got to get the ratios right.
-If you don’t, then it might be too much for them, especially to the young members of your flock.
+If you don’t, then it might be too much for them, especially for the young members of your flock.

 As your chickens grow, you can make the necessary adjustments to the ratio.
-Through this, you are able to make sure that your growing chickens are getting the right amount of nutrients.
+Through this, you can ensure your growing chickens get the right amount of nutrients.
 So remember to keep track of their growth and their daily nutritional needs.